w3f/ring-vrf/ark-secret-scalar/README.md

 multiplications, but provides side channel defenses.

 We support `&self` recievers throughout, like typical secret keys do.
-We choose non-thread-safe interior mutability vis `UnsafeCell` which avoids atomics, but makes `SecretScalar` only `Send` but `!Sync`.
+We choose non-thread-safe interior mutability via `UnsafeCell` which avoids atomics, but makes `SecretScalar` only `Send` but `!Sync`.

 As `Mutex<T: Send>: Send+Sync`, one should prefer `Mutex<SecretKey>`